During the Gilded Age of the late 19th and early 20th Centuries Ipswich became home to several “Great Estates” including:

 - Willowdale Estate, owned by Bradley Palmer, a prominent businessman and lawyer.
 Beginning in 1937 Palmer donated all of his land holdings “to the people of Massachusetts as a place to enjoy the peace and beauty of river, woods, fields and hills.” thus creating Willowdale State Forest in Ipswich and Bradley Palmer State Park located in Topsfield.

-The town of Ipswich zoning bylaw, amended and adopted in 2011 establishes the following responsibilities for the Planning Board and the Historical Commission regarding Great Estate Property Developers (GEPD):
+The town of Ipswich zoning bylaw establishes the following responsibilities for the Planning Board and the Historical Commission regarding Great Estate Property Developers (GEPD).

 Allowable floor space: